You’ll receive a solid foundation for your career – and life.

 As a capstone to your courses and fieldwork, John Carroll offers a unique professional year program for student teachers.
 You’ll first participate in a semester of pre-student teaching with weekly experiences observing and interacting with teachers and students in an area classroom.

 The following semester you’ll student teach in that same classroom, collaborating with a cooperating teacher and a John Carroll education professor.
-The professional year helps future educators improve their teaching skills, learn to manage a classroom, and graduate prepared for their first teaching position.
+The professional year helps you improve your teaching skills, learn to manage a classroom, and graduate prepared for your first teaching position.

 You’ll be successful.